lopsighted/hotelSite-fullstack/README.md

 # hotelSite-fullstack
-A project for CS532-Software Engineering that was an attempt to make a full stack website for a fictional hotel.
+A project for CS532-Software Engineering that was an attempt to make a full stack website for a fictional hotel, Ophelias Oasis for G.Leonard at SDSU.

 # *Keynotes*:
 -**Project Manager**